Use Lymwave with Gemini CLI through MCP

 What this Gemini CLI MCP workflow is for

 Gemini CLI gives developers an AI agent experience in the terminal, while MCP lets it connect to external tools and systems.
-Lymwave MCP tools are being designed so Gemini CLI workflows can access content marketing actions directly from a developer environment.
+Lymwave MCP tools let Gemini CLI workflows access content marketing actions directly from a developer environment.

-This Gemini CLI MCP integration direction is for terminal-based, repository-based, and AI coding assistant content operations.
-It is not a claim of full production availability or an official Google, Gemini, or Google Cloud partnership.
+This MCP workflow is available through the Lymwave MCP server for workspaces with bearer-token access and is useful for terminal-based, repository-based, and AI coding assistant content operations.
+It is not an official Google, Gemini, or Google Cloud partnership.

 Workflow